kubradizlek/Healthcare-Data-Analysis-with-SQL/README.md

 **Project Title:** Healthcare Data Analysis
 **Database:** healthcare_dataset.csv

 This project demonstrates SQL skills and techniques commonly used by data analysts to create, clean, explore, and analyze a healthcare dataset.
 It involves setting up a database, performing exploratory data analysis (EDA), and drawing insights from healthcare data.
-The project is ideal for beginners who want to develop solid SQL skills in data analysis.

 **Objectives**

 1. **Set Up Healthcare Database:** Create and populate a healthcare database with the provided dataset.